BE CAREFUL WHAT YOU WISH FOR

 ‘Like it’s dangerous.’

-She held his gaze and shook her head.
-‘Not really.’
+She held his gaze.
+Shook her head.

-His brain did the translation on autopilot: Yes, very.
+His brain did the translation on autopilot—Yes, very.

 ‘There is another reason I came to you.’

 He allowed himself a small smile as she inched her way cautiously towards the truth.
 Not that she’d ever get all the way, but a little closer would be nice.